brodieaustin/avalon-novel/index.markdown

 "Vigilants?"
 Tara offered.

 Her father looked puzzled by the word, "Yes, this is what they're called by many common people.
-Vigilants are protected by the king's order.
+Vigilants are protected by the monarch.
 It is a grave crime to lay hands on someone like Avalon, a vigilant.
 Doing so put the vigilant at risk, but so much more," her father paused here, worry creeping all over his face in the shadows.
 "Oh, I am having trouble even saying this directly.
 Avalon insists that she was attacked, but not just attacked by anyone, which would be a henious act."

 "Then who attacked her father?"